alexbasista/terraform-vault-aws-access-credentials/README.md

-# terraform-vault-aws-access-credentials-sts
+# terraform-vault-aws-access-credentials
-Terraform module to retrieve AWS access credentials from Vault via the AWS STS endpoint
+Terraform module to retrieve AWS access credentials from Vault via the AWS secrets engine

 ## Requirements
 - Terraform >= 0.12
-- Vault instance with AWS secrets engine enabled with role configured with `assumed_role` credential type
+- Vault instance/cluster with AWS secrets engine enabled and configured with Vault role

 ## Usage
 There are two ways to consume this module depending on the credential type that was configured on the [Vault AWS role](https://www.vaultproject.io/docs/secrets/aws/index.html).
-The default usage is STS credentials.
+The default usage is STS credentials, but IAM credentials are supported as well.

 ### STS credentials
 1. Enter the appropriate hostname for the Vault `address` provider arguement